Mallory Park Race of the Year

 The Race of the Year was a non-championship motorcycle race held at the Mallory Park circuit in Leicester, England between 1958 and 1981, and again between 1986 and 2008, with a one-off race in 2011.
-It often attracted high quality entries from the Moto GP and Superbike World Championship.
+It often attracted high quality entries from the MotoGP and Superbike World Championship.
 The first race was won by John Surtees, riding a MV Agusta.
-The 2011 running of the event was won by Sam Lowes on a Supersport Honda after hard-fought battle with CRT Moto GP rider, James Ellison on another Honda.
+The 2011 running of the event was won by Sam Lowes on a Supersport Honda after hard-fought battle with CRT MotoGP rider, James Ellison on another Honda.
 The 2014 event was won by John Ingram.